mwarning/MeshNetSimulator/README.md

 ## FAQ

 * **Why JavaScript?**
   Because of d3.js for visualisation.
-Also, JavaScript is easy enough for sketching ideas.
+Also, JavaScript is simple enough for sketching ideas.

 * **How fast is the simulation?**
-  10000 steps for a lattice of 10000 nodes and 19800 links with ~36000 packets took about three minutes on a i7.
+  10000 steps for a lattice of 10000 nodes and 19800 links with ~36000 packets takes about three minutes on a i7.

 * **How is the routing efficiency value calculated?**
   Overall efficiency is computed as the medium efficiency of each route.
 Route efficiency is calculated as (`optimal route hop count` * `number of received packets` / `accumulated hop count of received packets`) * (`received packets` / `send packets`).